lsst/display_firefly/doc/index.rst

 Start a Python session of some kind in the directory where the demo was run.
-Then these statements will create a Butler instance for the output data and then retrieve an exposure.
+Then these statements will create a Butler instance for the processed data and then retrieve an exposure.

 .. code-block:: py